PbmnLuv/PbmnLuv-s-2D-Platformer-Essentials-for-Godot-4.x/README.md

   - Control the number of possible jumps.
   -> 3 different modes for Coyote Time:
     - None (no coyote time)
-    - Inifinite (inifinite amount of time to perform the jumps)
+    - Infinite (inifinite amount of time to perform the jumps)
     - Limited Time (perform the jump withing the specified time in milliseconds)

 -> Camera Script: